-An ICT network manager is responsible for managing overall and overseeing the direction that the specific company’s ICT network will take.
+ICT network managers are responsible for managing overall and overseeing the direction that the specific company’s ICT network will take.
 They ensure the design and installation of the company’s network and ensure it is completed in a cost-efficient manner.

 Business Development Manager

 The business development manager is responsible for increasing business opportunities for organizations.
 They develop strategies that will increase the seamless running of an organization and product development and distribution.

 A business development manager also negotiates prices and sets out the terms of a contract.